 "It is like a bad dream," said Gwendolen, impetuously.
 "I cannot believe that my uncle will let you go to such a place.
-He ought to have
+He ought to have taken some other steps."

 "Don't be unreasonable, dear child.
 What could he have done?"